-"Remember the days of old.
-Consider the years of many generations; Ask thy father and he will show thee.
-Thy elders and they will tell thee."
-(Deut.
-32:7)

-1. What we know today as "Christianity" or the Christian Religion, began with Christ, A.D.
+- "Remember the days of old, consider the years of many generations: ask thy father, and he will shew thee; thy elders, and they will tell thee" (Deut.
+32:7). - 1.
+What we know today as "Christianity" or the Christian Religion, began with Christ, A.D.
 25-30 in the days and within the bounds of the Roman Empire.
-One of the greatest empires the world has ever known in all its history.

-2. This Empire at that period embraced nearly all of the then known inhabited world.
-Tiberius Caesar was its Emperor.

-3. In its religion, the Roman Empire, at that time, was pagan.
+One of the greatest empires the world has ever known in all its history. - 2.
+This Empire at that period embraced nearly all of the then known inhabited world.
+Tiberius Caesar was its Emperor. - 3.
+In its religion, the Roman Empire, at that time, was pagan.
 A religion of many gods.
 Some material and some imaginary.
 There were many devout believers and worshipers.
 It was a religion not simply of the people, but of the empire.
 It was an established religion.
 Established by law and supported by the government.
-(Mosheim, Vol. 1, Chap.
+(Mosheim Vol. 1, Chap.
 1.)